-These extraordinary conjoined twins are making major headway in their lives as they enter early-adulthood.
-They are learning to tolerate one another, work together as two individuals, but as one body.
+These extraordinary conjoined twins are making major headway in their lives as they enter their late twenties.
+They have learned to tolerate one another—working together as two individuals, but as one body.
 They share the same world spending all their days together—living a unique life as conjoined twins.

 The young ladies are shown graduating from Bethel University in Minnesota in the first episode of their reality show.

 The girls first drew the attention of mainstream media in 1996 when they appeared on The Oprah Winfrey Show, and were featured on the cover of Life Magazine.
 Afterwards, they lived a quiet life with their family in Minnesota.
 They kept out of the media spotlight, busying themselves with family, relationships, and their own personal affairs.
 They then agreed to appear in a documentary for TLC when they turned 16.